 12. Delivering Value for Money?
 The problematic accountability of the European Stability Mechanism (ESM)

 David Howarth and Aneta Spendzharova

 13. Ensuring the Accountability of the European Fund for Strategic Investments (EFSI)

 14. Making Taxpayers’ Contributions to the EU Budget Visible: Towards greater transparency and legitimacy

 15. Suspending EU Funds to Member States that Breach the Rule of Law: A new accountability mechanism?

-16. Protecting EU Financial Interests through Criminal Law: The shortcomings of the PIF directive and repercussions for the European Public Prosecutor’s Office (EPPO)
+16. Protecting EU Financial Interests through Criminal Law: The shortcomings of the PIF directive and repercussions for the functioning of the EPPO

 Demelsa Benito Sánchez

-17. Securing Impact from Audit: Ensuring effective budgetary scrutiny by the European Parliament in drawing on the work of the European Court of Auditors
+17. Securing Impact from Audit: Budgetary scrutiny by the European Parliament and its use of findings by the European Court of Auditors